jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 FROM cd.facilities;
 ```

-#### Question: We made a mistake when entering the data for the second tennis court
+#### Question 3: We made a mistake when entering the data for the second tennis court

 We made a mistake when entering the data for the second tennis court.
 The initial outlay was 10000 rather than 8000, so the data needs to be corrected.